 The control of the individual animal husbandry, feed production, food raw material production and food production processes by the business operators, their self-control systems also produce a lot of data and information.
 An integrated expert analysis of these can help address the issues raised by the industry.

 Another important field of application of computer science and data analysis methods may be the epidemiological study of food-borne diseases, but the method also promises predictive possibilities.
 By analyzing a sufficiently large number of data, predictions can be made about the foods, countries, businesses, and populations most likely to cause the disease.
 The use of artificial intelligence (mainly machine learning) has also begun in the field of food chain safety.
-In the first instance, the Institute will be involved in ongoing research on the exploration of databases and literature aggregation databases based on artificial intelligence and text mining.
+In the first instance, DFI will be involved in ongoing research on the exploration of databases and literature aggregation databases based on artificial intelligence and text mining.

 Advanced and professional problem solving by means of data analysis must be consistent, repeatable and objective.
 The KNIME (Konstanz Information Miner), a free open-source data analytics platform provides a great framework for it which is suitable for an entire data analysis procedure from data collection to data evaluation.
 KNIME integrates various components for machine learning, data mining and network analysis through its modular data pipelining concept.
 Furthermore, there is a possibility to integrate R, Python programming languages into the software.
 More information about KNIME is available here.

 The actors of the food chain have to operate food safety systems based on process control; however, their elaboration, efficiency and validity differ significantly from each other.
 This is of particular concern in relation to emerging food safety issues.
 DFI, in cooperation with industrial actors, plans to survey various food chain production processes and focus on problem solving, and then, after solving a specific problem, it also aims to develop proactive food chain thinking systems.